nishchaldv/Path-finder-for-a-star-algorithm/README.txt

 A_Star-Path-Finder
-A* Path Finding Algorithm implemented in Python with manhattan hieuristic.
+A* Path Finding Algorithm implemented in Python with Manhattan Heuristic.
+Pygame module is used to show the optimal path graphically from source node to the destination node by avoiding all the barriers.

 Instructions
 Mouse Clicks: